medical care

 G-CSF is usually administered by an injection just under the skin in areas such as the abdomen below the naval, upper outer arms, and upper outer thighs.
 It is possible to self-administer G-CSF depending on the age of the patient.
 The injection is not usually very painful but, occasionally, a stinging sensation may be experienced for a short period of time.

 Administration of G-CSF may result in a dramatic increase in the numbers of neutrophils in the blood and is without a doubt, the most effective therapy in treating SCN.
 Some SCN patients receiving G-CSF report bone or muscle pain and splenomegaly (enlargement of spleen).
-Other side effects are infrequent but few patients have experienced some of the following:

 - Thrombocytopenia (Low platelet levels)